simplajs/simpla/README.md

 Simpla and its adapters export UMD modules, so you can also link to them with `<script>` tags and use the globals directly.

-Simpla uses [web components](https://www.webcomponents.org) to manage content, the library itself is just a tiny (~5kb) core to an expansive ecosystem.
-Install and add elements to your page with Bower and HTML imports (NPM/ES module support coming soon).
-You can find elements in the [elements catalogue](https://www.simpla.io/elements).
+Simpla uses [web components](https://www.webcomponents.org) to manage content, the library itself is just a tiny (~4kb) core to an expansive ecosystem.
+Install and add components to your page with Bower and HTML imports (NPM/JS support coming soon).
+You can find components in the [elements catalogue](https://www.simpla.io/elements).

 ```sh
 $ bower i simpla-text simpla-img simpla-admin --save